THE NONFICTIONOW BOARD

 Robin Hemley

-Founder, USA
+Founder, Brooklyn, NY USA

 Robin Hemley founded NonfictioNOW in 2005 at The University of Iowa.
 He has published fifteen books of fiction and nonfiction, most recently, the autofiction, Oblivion, An After-Autobiography (Gold Wake, 2022), The Art and Craft of Asian Stories: A Writer’s Guide and Anthology, co-authored with Xu Xi (Bloomsbury, 2021) and Borderline Citizen: Dispatches from the Outskirts of Nationhood (Nebraska, 2020, Penguin SE Asia, 2021).
 He is Director of the Polk School of Communications at Long Island University, Co-Director of the MFA in Creative Writing and Publishing at LIU-Brooklyn, and Parsons Family Chair in Creative Writing.
 Learn more at Storiesthatcount.org